Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve

 Here we define our algorithm \HopeGuardrail.
-The algorithm takes as input a budget $B$, expected number of each type $(\Exp{N_{\theta}})_{\theta \in \Theta}$, confidence terms $(\conf_{t,\theta})_{\theta \in \Theta}$, and a desired bound $L_T$ on the $\Denv$ such that $L_T \gtrsim \max_{\theta} \frac{\conf_\theta}{\Exp{N_\theta}}$.
-Assuming the confidence terms are constructed such that we can guarantee the results from \cref{thm:concentration} our algorithm is able to achieve any envy-efficiency tradeoff as developed in \cref{thm:envy-efficiency}.
-The algorithm relies on two main components, both of which we believe to be necessary in developing an algorithm to achieve the envy-efficiency uncertainty principle (as removing any one of them leads to breakdowns - as will be discussed in the \cref{sec:proof}).
+The algorithm takes as input a budget $B$, expected number of each type $(\Exp{N_{\theta}})_{\theta \in \Theta}$, confidence terms $(\conf_{t,\theta})_{\theta \in \Theta}$, and a desired bound $L_T$ on the $\Denv$ and $\Denvhind$.
+Assuming the lower and upper threshold allocations are constructed such that we can guarantee the results from \cref{sec:concentration} our algorithm is able to achieve any envy-efficiency tradeoff as developed in \cref{thm:informal}.
+The algorithm relies on two main components, both of which we believe to be necessary in developing an algorithm to achieve the envy-efficiency uncertainty principle (as removing any one of them leads to breakdowns - as will be discussed in \cref{sec:proof}).
 We start by describing the high level ideas needed in the algorithm before describing the pseudocode (with full algorithm description in Algorithm~\ref{alg:brief}).
 The proof that \HopeGuardrail achieves the desired bounds will be deferred to \cref{sec:proof}.